dvirgiln/streams-kafka/README.md

 * Create spark cluster infrastructure using docker.
 * Create one simple producer and consumer that write and consume random numbers.
 * Explore Akka Streams and Spark Streaming.
+* Usage of docker-compose and swarm

 ## Instructions usage using docker-compose
     1. sbt docker
+    2. docker swarm init
-    2. docker-compose  -f docker-compose.yml up -d
+    2. docker stack deploy -c docker-compose.yml streams
-    3. docker ps
+    3. docker service ls
     4. docker logs -f $consumer_container
-    5. docker-compose  -f docker-compose.yml down
+    5. docker stack rm streams
+    6. docker swarm leave --force

 ## Running consumer and producer outside of docker
     1. Modify the docker-compose.yml and the producer main and consumer main to point to localhost:9092